Greenhouse gas emmisions by sector

 The restructuring of the production process targets the reduction of process-related greenhouse gas emissions.
 Electrolytic processes are still at an early stage of development.
 Gas-based direct reduction processes are already being operated worldwide on an industrial scale using natural gas.
 In a first process step, the natural gas is split into CO and H2.
 The alternative direct use of regeneratively-produced hydrogen is currently being tested in various projects.

-The production of ammonia (NH3) is the primary source of released, process-related CO2 emissions in the chemical industry.
-Ammonia production consists of two integrated process steps:
+The production of ammonia is the main source of process emissions in the chemical industry and consists of two integrated process steps: